microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/index.md

 predictions = model.predict(input_data)
 ```

 The `predict` method returns a `predictions` array with non-negative scores that sum to 1.
-Each element of this array corresponds to one of the 1,000 image classes recognized by the model.
+Each element of this array corresponds to one of the 1000 image categories recognized by the model and represents the model's confidence that the image contains an object from that category.
+For example, recall that category 504 is **coffee mug** - the value of `predictions[504]` is the model's confidence that the image contains a coffee mug.

 Print the index of the highest confidence category.

 ```python
 prediction_index = int(np.argmax(predictions))
 print("Category index: {}".format(prediction_index))
 print("Confidence: {}".format(predictions[prediction_index]))
 ```

-This code also looks up the category name in the **categories** array.
-For example, assume that the highest confidence category is category 504.
-The string in `categories[504]` is the name of category 504, which is **coffee mug**.
-Thus, the value at `predictions[504]` is the model's confidence that the image contains a coffee mug.

 ## Compile the model for execution on the Raspberry Pi device